Syoh Yoshida: Artwork

 By studying on his own, Syoh Yoshida pursued the expression of ink painting.
 Starting at the age of 20, he focused his efforts on flower paintings, using sumi-ink and gofun-chalk on eginu-silk.
 In cooperation with those who were qualified in the Kyoto Hyogu traditional craftsmenship, he tailored his works on the hanging scrolls and folding screens that had been arranged in a modern way, based on the concept of "Hyogu suited to modern architecture", while maintaining the classical Japanese mounting style.

 Being in prominent collections, his works have attracted the attention of numerous collectors, both at home and abroad.
 As a result, he has been engaged in a wide range of activities as a creator, participating solo exhibitions and group exhibitions both at home and abroad, with Kyoto as his base, as well as participating in all kinds of design projects that took advantage of his inherent design sensibilities.

-In recent years, in collaboration with long-established traditional artisans, such as those specializing in kimono, Kyoto lacquerware and Kyoto fans, whose art had been revered for many centuries, he created yukata (a casual summer kimono), lacquerware and fans that featured his original design.
-Having also attracted avid attention by the works which he had achieved in cooperation with the Grand Master Potter of tea ceremony utensils and the Grand Master of flower arrangement whose art had continued for centuries in Kyoto, he has been extremely active as a young ink painter and a man of culture who represented Kyoto.
+In recent years, in collaboration with traditional artisans, such as those specializing in kimono, Kyoto lacquerware and Kyoto fans, whose art has been revered for many centuries, he created yukata (a casual summer kimono), lacquerware and fans that featured his original design.
+Having also attracted attention by the works which he had achieved in cooperation with the Grand Master Potter of tea ceremony utensils and the Grand Master of flower arrangement whose art had continued for centuries in Kyoto, he has been active as a ink painter and a man of culture who represented Kyoto.